blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/full_gpus.jpg)

 I had to re-install two of the GPUs a couple times in order to get them to be recognized by the system, and whether this was due to dusty SXM2 pins, incorrectly torqued screws, or just old hardware it is difficult to tell.
 Happily it is easy to see if a GPU is connected using the `sudo lshw -C display` command, and the nvidia toolkit finds the GPUs as well.
 I had installed fairly recent CUDA driver (535.172.04) and API (12.2) versions, and you can see that here.
 Note that the GPUs are by default in maximum performance mode (P0) even while idling: this is to be typical of SXM-socketed nvidia GPUs, and indeed the SXM2 V100 cannot be set to any other mode.
 Note too that watts per GPU at idle has roughly doubled from what it was when a single GPU was installed to ~40W: this is unsurprising, given that the NVLink connections between GPUs cannot completely power down when not in use (typically at least two of the eight link channels are active at all times).
-Could be worse: A100s typically idle at aroun 65W each!
+Could be worse: A100s typically idle at around 65W each, and H100s (95 GB version) at 100W each!

 ![server]({{https://blbadger.github.io}}/server_setup/full_nvidiasmi.jpg)

-We have an impressive 500 teraflops of matmult performance for ~650$ worth of GPUs.
+With the four V100s installed have an impressive 500 teraflops of matmult performance for ~600$ worth of GPUs.
 A little appreciated fact is that watt-for-watt the V100's performance is similar to the A100, which has a TDP of 400W (30% more than the V100), while the A100 is typically perhaps 45% faster for real workloads.
 Both wattage estimates are averaged over time, as it is uncommon for the V100 to near 350W and the A100 to approach 475W at peak boost.

 ### Stress Testing with Deep learning training